kactus-io/kactus/docs/contributing/tooling.md

 ### [Visual Studio Code](https://code.visualstudio.com/)

-The Desktop repository includes a list of recommended extensions:
+The Kactus repository includes a list of recommended extensions:

 1. Select the _Extension_ view, select *Show Workspace Recommended Extensions* from the dropdown menu
 2. Install all the extensions